What We Do: In Corner Stores

 In 2004, The Food Trust piloted the Healthy Corner Store Initiative to motivate youth and adults to purchase healthier items through classroom education and direct marketing in the corner stores.

-In the years following The Food Trust’s pilot project, the Healthy Corner Store Initiative grew steadily and substantially, working to increase the availability and awareness of healthy foods in corner stores in Philadelphia through a multifaceted approach including:
+The Healthy Corner Store Initiative works to increase the availability and awareness of healthy foods in corner stores in Philadelphia through a multifaceted approach including:

-In partnership with the Philadelphia Department of Health's Get Healthy Philly initiative, The Food Trust expanded the Philadelphia Healthy Corner Store Network to more than 600 corner stores.
-The Food Trust also has expanded the Healthy Corner Store Initiative to Camden, New Jersey, and Norristown, Pennsylvania, and has consulted with communities across the country to provide technical assistance and training to support similar healthy corner store programs.
+In partnership with the Philadelphia Department of Health's Get Healthy Philly initiative, The Food Trust implements the Philadelphia Healthy Corner Store Network in more than 600 corner stores.
+The Food Trust has expanded the Healthy Corner Store Initiative throughout Pennsylvania and New Jersey, and has consulted with communities across the country to provide technical assistance and training to support similar healthy corner store programs.

 The Food Trust also founded and convenes the National Healthy Corner Store Network.

 Corner stores — often thought of as a source of unhealthy foods — can be key partners in the effort to improve access to healthy, affordable foods.
 Evaluation by The Food Trust and Econsult Corporation has shown that the corner stores in Philadelphia that have introduced healthier produce to store shelves have resulted in healthier choices, healthier businesses and healthier communities.

 This guide will help corner store owners learn how to sell healthy foods, increase sales and attract more customers.

 Healthy product selection